 It has been said that fleas are usually itchier than lice.
 However, a lice infestation is still incredibly unpleasant, and if left untreated, can really harm your cat.
 Not only can the actual parasitic infection make them ill, but the constant scratching and bleeding can lead to bacterial infections, and painful open wounds.
 Thus, if you think your cat has a lice infection, it’s best to act swiftly.
 This will prevent more serious medical concerns and heal or prevent any painful symptoms (like matted hair that pulls on their skin, or open wounds from constant scratching).

 What Are the Symptoms of a Lice Infestation?

-While you might not always spot the fleas or lice on your cat, you will probably be able to pick up a few tell-tale symptoms that something is wrong.
-If your beloved cat has a really bad lice infection, their coats may begin to look dull, scruffy, and unkept.
+While you might not always spot fleas or lice on your cat, you will probably be able to pick up a few tell-tale symptoms that something is wrong.
+If your beloved cat has a really bad lice infection, their coat may begin to look dull, scruffy, and unkempt.
 Because of excessive itching and scratching, parts of their coat may, in fact, fall out, and they might showcase bald spots over their body.
-Hair loss is usually most common in areas including the neck, shoulders, groin, and rectum.
+Hair loss is usually most common in areas around the neck, shoulders, groin, and rectum.
 If your cat is losing hair in these areas due to persistent scratching, they certainly need some medical help.

 - Excessive scratching and itching